 Our Learning Center has had a presence on the Internet virtually from day one back in 1999.
 The first web site was a bulletin board that allowed the staff to communicate effectively.
 If you’re curious, parts of that old web site may be found at its original URL: http://www.greenspun.com/bboard/q-and-a.tcl?topic=aiken+seniornet+staff.
 (By the way, one lesson from that URL is to be careful what you put on the Internet as it almost never goes completely away.)

 The first webmaster was Paul Lewis, a USCA librarian as well as a Learning Center volunteer.
 It wasn’t long before Paul, a big fan of open source software, converted the web site to run under software called PmWiki, the same software used for the USCA library web site.
 PmWiki is wiki software that allows anyone to add or change the content of the web site online through any web browser.
-In our case, we require a password to be able to edit our pages, just to keep down the number of unauthorized and irrelevant changes to our pages.
+In our case, we require a password to be able to edit our pages, just to keep down the number of unauthorized and irrelevant changes.

 We continue to use PmWiki to manage the content on our site.
 If you are a McGrath volunteer and want to know more about how PmWiki works, start with this page and explore from there.
 The linked page is part of our Faculty Intranet and requires a password.
 (If you are not a volunteer at McGrath and want to learn about PmWiki, go here).